Exporting guide to ADVICE WITHDRAWN - Myanmar

 Familiarity with UK business

-Because of the UK's footprint in the region, many decision makers in government and business are familiar British business practices.
+Because of the UK's footprint in the region, many decision makers in government and business are familiar with British business practices.
 There’s also a positive perception of UK products and services.

 Myanmar’s infrastructure and energy sectors offer opportunities for UK companies to gain a foothold in markets outside of Myanmar.
 Smaller UK firms may benefit from partnering with other suppliers working on a project.
 This approach has worked in the past, leading to future collaborations.